appcelerator-forks/Watch-Tips/README.md

 ## Updates

-version 1.0.2 of the Watch App is coded to use the Digital Crown to change the values of the Tip percentage and the Split value rather than pop up a seperate screen
+version 1.0.2 of the Watch App is coded to use the Digital Crown to change the values of the Tip percentage and the Split value rather than pop up a seperate screen.
+It has also been updated to use Ti SDK 6.0.2.GA

 ### Disclaimer